Get the Compensation You Deserve for Your Burn Injuries

 - Possible loss of some skin

-Third-Degree Burns: A third-degree burn goes all the way through the skin and permanently destroys tissue.
+A third-degree burn goes all the way through the skin and permanently destroys tissue.
 Signs include:

 - Loss of skin layers

-- Often painless (nerves are burned, although areas around the third degree burn will hurt as they are second or first degree burns)
+- Often painless (nerves are burned, although areas around the third-degree burn will hurt as they are second- or first- degree burns)

 - Skin is dry and leathery